This page is to provide information to the public, other organisations and people sleeping rough

 It is very difficult to obtain hostel accommodation if a rough sleeper has previously been evicted due to breaking the rules especially if it is because of anti social behaviour, rent arrears, drug or alcohol misuse or certain previous convictions.

-Whenever possible, it is important to ask for assistance with obtaining accommodation during office hours as finding accommodation outside of office hours, particularly late at night, is very difficult.
+Where possible, it is important to ask for assistance with obtaining accommodation during office hours, as it can be difficult to find accommodation outside of office hours and late at night.

 SEVERE WEATHER CONDITIONS